New Jersey Governor Christie ducks media after vaccination comments

 ACTION ON ADDICTION

-The governor visited a drug treatment centre in south London, where he called for fellow Republicans to adopt a more compassionate approach to drug addiction, saying addicts needed treatment rather than jail.
+The governor visited a drug treatment center in south London, where he called for fellow Republicans to adopt a more compassionate approach to drug addiction, saying addicts needed treatment rather than jail.

 "All too often in both of our societies we have people who go for the lay-up, the easy stories," said Christie.
 "None of the people walking in here are easy stories."